-238. In these circumstances - where only one aggravating circumstance can be established amounting to the use of prohibited substances on two separate occasions - the Panel considers that only a moderate increase of nine months is appropriate under Rule 40.6 of the 2012 IAAF Rules.
-As such, the Sole Arbitrator's imposition of a four-year period of ineligibility in the Challenged Decision is set aside and replaced with a period of ineligibility of two years and nine months.
+241. In these circumstances - where the aggravating circumstance consists of the use of a multitude of prohibited substances on two separate occasions - the Panel considers that an increase of one year is appropriate under Rule 40.6 of the 2012 IAAF Rules.
+As such, the Sole Arbitrator's imposition of a four-year period of ineligibility in the Challenged Decision is set aside and replaced with a period of ineligibility of three years.

-C. Disqualification of Results
+C. Disqualification

-239. Rule 40.8 of the 2012 IAAF Rules provides that:
+242. Rule 40.8 of the 2012 IAAF Rules provides that: